lilbud/brucebase-scraper/README.md

 Python script to scrape setlists from Brucebase

-Note: [Python](https://www.python.org/downloads/) needed to run this script, as well as the following modules requests (pip install requests)
+Note: [Python](https://www.python.org/downloads/) needed to run this script, as well as the following modules
-  BeautifulSoup (pip install BeautifulSoup4)

-Program will not run without the above modules
+### Program will not run without these modules
+  - requests (pip install requests)
+  - BeautifulSoup (pip install BeautifulSoup4)

 Current options:

   - Get setlist from a specified date (YYYY-MM-DD)
   - Get setlist from a specified month (YYYY-MM-DD)
   - Get setlist from a specified year (YYYY) <- I'm not sure how well this works with larger years

 Repl test version: https://replit.com/@lilbud/Brucebase-Scraper?v=1